Vanshh1sharma/healthmate-ai-medical-portal/replit.md

 # HealthMate - AI Health Companion

 ## Project Overview
-HealthMate is a modern healthcare platform built with Next.js, featuring AI-powered medical report summaries, doctor tools, and a voice-enabled assistant.
-The application provides both patient and doctor dashboards with intelligent health analysis capabilities.
+HealthMate is a modern healthcare platform built with Next.js, featuring AI-powered medical report summaries and a voice-enabled assistant.
+The application provides a patient dashboard with intelligent health analysis capabilities.

 ## Architecture
 - **Frontend**: Next.js 15.3.5 with TypeScript